-This Land Acquisition & Resettlement Policy Framework will apply to all JSIF funded community projects including those supported by World Bank financed under the Integrated Community Development Project, as well as investments in disaster risk reduction infrastructure supported under the World Bank financed Disaster Vulnerability Reduction Project.
-For all sub- projects received finance from the Integrated Community Development Project and the Disaster Vulnerability Reduction Project, the Policy Framework will supplement existing Jamaican law pertaining to land acquisition and resettlement by introducing additional compensation measures to achieve compensation at replacement cost, screening and obtaining informed consent for voluntary land donations, together along with implementation and consultation arrangements to minimize land acquisition impacts The Policy Framework will form part of JSIF's Operational Manual for community projects (and disaster vulnerability reduction projects).
+This Land Acquisition & Resettlement Policy Framework will apply to all JSIF funded community projects including the World Bank assisted Inner City Basic Services for the Poor Project (P091299).
+For JSIF funded community projects, the Policy Framework will supplement existing Jamaican law pertaining to land acquisition and resettlement by introducing additional compensation measures to achieve compensation at replacement cost together with implementation and consultation arrangements to minimize land acquisition impacts and obtain the informed consent of those affected by land acquisition.
+The Policy Framework will form part of JSIF's Operational Manual for community projects.